 (Note: Some sites are temporarily or partially closed due to COVID-19.
 Before planning your trip, check the website of your destination for the most up-to-date operating details.)

 Mille Lacs Indian Museum, North of Onamia

 An Ojibwe woman weaving an intricate basket from sweet grass grabs the attention of older visitors, but kids feel tugged forward into the Mille Lacs Indian Museum by the spiritual drumming, distinctive singing and colorful powwow dances.
-They can toggle between videos that show women’s gentle shawl dances and upbeat jingle dress dances and men’s kinetic dances that may draw inspiration from animals and birds.
+Visitors can toggle between videos that show women’s gentle shawl dances and upbeat jingle dress dances and men’s kinetic dances that may draw inspiration from animals and birds.

-This lakeshore museum tells the story of the Mille Lacs Band of Ojibwe, arriving in northern Minnesota after being pushed from the East.
-A room with dioramas shows how they followed a rhythm of four seasons harvesting maple syrup, fishing, gathering berries, drying wild rice, trapping and hunting.
-Besides seeing the indoor demonstrations and partaking in classes on weaving, beading and traditional cooking, visitors should also look for seasonal programs on maple syruping, ricing, traditional dances, and building canoes or tipis.
+This lakeshore museum tells the story of the Mille Lacs Band of Ojibwe arriving in northern Minnesota after being pushed from the East.
+A room with dioramas shows how they followed a rhythm of four seasons, harvesting maple syrup, fishing, gathering berries, drying wild rice, trapping and hunting.
+Besides seeing the indoor demonstrations and partaking in classes on weaving, beading and traditional cooking, visitors should also look for seasonal programs on maple syruping, ricing, traditional dances and building canoes or tipis.

 The museum, along with its trading post and extensive book store, can be especially busy in mid-August during the annual powwow.
 The event, which takes place at the powwow grounds on the Lake Mille Lacs shore two miles north of the museum, has been a tradition since the 1950s.

 Bois Forte Heritage Museum, Near Tower